-Keren He specializes in modern Chinese literature, intellectual history, and popular culture.
+Keren He specializes in modern Chinese literature, culture, and media.
 She is interested in how suicide and aging negotiated the politics of life in twentieth-century China.
 Her doctoral project was funded by grants from the Mellon Foundation and the Freeman Spogli Institute at Stanford University.
-Her research articles have appeared in journals such as Modern Chinese Literature and Culture.
+Her research articles have appeared or will be forthcoming in Modern Chinese Literature and Culture and The Journal of Asian Studies.
 At Penn, Keren will complete her current manuscript, Over My Dead Body, which examines political suicide and its existential agendas in light of Chinese political modernity and transnational radicalism in the first half of the twentieth century.
-She will also start working on a new book project, (Anti-)Aging in Modern China.
+She will also start working on a new book project, (Anti-)Aging in Contemporary China.
 It investigates the identity formation of “silver” populations against the cult of youth in revolutionary politics and the neoliberal economy.

 Andrew W. Mellon Postdoctoral Fellow in the Humanities

 2020—2021 Forum on Choice

 Chinese Studies, Literary & Cultural Studies, Intellectual History